marcelm/cutadapt/doc/guide.rst

 6. Sequence of the read that was matched to the adapter
 7. Sequence of the read to the right of the adapter match (can be empty)
 8. Name of the found adapter.
+9. Quality values corresponding to sequence left of the adapter match (can be empty)
+10. Quality values corresponding to sequence matched to the adapter (can be empty)
+11. Quality values corresponding to sequence to the right of the adapter match (can be empty)

 The concatenation of the fields 5-7 yields the full read sequence.
 Column 8 identifies the found adapter. `The section about named adapters <named-adapters>` describes how to give a name to an adapter.
 Adapters without a name are numbered starting from 1.
+Fields 9-11 are empty if quality values are not available.
+Concatenating them yields the full sequence of quality values.

 If no adapter was found, the format is as follows:

 1. Read name
 2. The value -1
 3. The read sequence
+4. Quality values

-When parsing that file, be aware that additional columns may be added in the future.
+When parsing the file, be aware that additional columns may be added in the future.
 Note also that some fields can be empty, resulting in consecutive tabs within a line.

 If the ``--times`` option is used and greater than 1, each read can appear more than once in the info file.
 There will be one line for each found adapter, all with identical read names.
-Only for the first of those lines will the concatenation of columns 5-7 be identical to the original read sequence.
+Only for the first of those lines will the concatenation of columns 5-7 be identical to the original read sequence (and accordingly for columns 9-11).
 For subsequent lines, the shown sequence are the ones that were used in subsequent rounds of adapter trimming, that is, they get successively shorter.

 .. _algorithm: